Automated Data Migration from Relational & JSON Sources

 )

 Schema drift and silent data corruption undermine migration success.
 Data Validation & Integrity Checks mandate pre-ingestion contract validation and post-ingestion graph consistency audits.
-Enforce UNIQUE, NODE KEY, and RELATIONSHIP KEY constraints at the database level before pipeline execution.
-Validate data types, required properties, and relationship cardinality in the Python layer using Pydantic or Marshmallow before serialization.
+Enforce UNIQUE, NODE KEY, and relationship-property constraints at the database level before the pipeline runs, and validate data types, required properties, and relationship cardinality in the Python layer using Pydantic or Marshmallow before serialization.
+Because source systems evolve independently of the graph model, automated schema-drift detection should compare the live source contract against the graph’s expected shape and fail closed when they diverge.

 When transient failures occur, Error Handling & Rollback Mechanisms require explicit transaction boundaries and compensating actions.
-Neo4j’s ACID compliance guarantees atomicity at the transaction level, but application-level retries must implement exponential backoff, jitter, and dead-letter queues for malformed records.
-Never swallow Neo4jError exceptions; log the full stack trace, transaction ID, and failed payload for deterministic replay.
+Neo4j’s ACID guarantees provide atomicity per transaction, but application-level retries must implement exponential backoff, jitter, and dead-lettering for malformed records.
+Never swallow Neo4jError exceptions: log the full stack trace, transaction metadata, and failed payload so the record can be replayed deterministically.

 from neo4j.exceptions import Neo4jError